oikos-cash/oikos-docs-bsc/content/contracts/OikosState.md

 ### `importedXDRAmount`

-The XDR-equivalent debt of `sUSD` imported which was outstanding immediately before the multicurrency transition.
+The XDR-equivalent debt of `oUSD` imported which was outstanding immediately before the multicurrency transition.

 **Type:** `uint public`